 Unlike damage mechanics, here a specific macroscopic defect of known size and geometry determines the life of a component.
 Therefore its growth characteristics under the given condition of loading is required to be followed.
-Under sustained loading in neutral environment, unstable crack growth takes place only if the dimension of a pre-existing defect is greater than $a{\rm c}$ (critical crack length).
+Under sustained loading in neutral environment, unstable crack growth takes place only if the dimension of a pre-existing defect is greater than a_c (critical crack length).
+For a given loading condition a_c is estimated by substituting the value of material toughness in place of K in eqn.
+(2).